 Among the things that firms must adapt to when going from Elite Enterprise to Elite 3E is the increase in the number of data tables.
 A firm that has mastered Enterprise’s 800 tables needs to understand Elite 3E’s thousands of tables.
 You could learn by going through the available architect code guides, which are hundreds of pages deep.
-Or you could get some help by attending sessions like those we offer at our annual Knowledge Summit, engaging in direct training, or participating in an online training session, including the one I’ll be leading on January 18, 2019 at 11:30 AM EST where I’ll break down the complexity of Elite 3E data structures.
+Or you could get some help by attending sessions like those we offer at our annual Knowledge Summit, engaging in direct training, or participating in an online training session (Contact us for more information).

 Here’s why it’s important for your database administrators, finance teams, and accounting to gain an understanding of the Elite 3E data structure.

 Much of the reporting that’s done in 3E requires you to have a basic understanding of 3E data structures.
 For example, in order to do basic matter, WIP, or A/R reporting, there’s a level of knowledge that you need to have just to pull down the right dimensions inside the stock reporting functionality within the software.